torvalds/linux/Documentation/driver-api/reset.rst

 Only some reset controllers support querying the current status of a reset line, via reset_control_status().
-If supported, this function returns a positive non-zero value if the given reset line is asserted.
+If supported, this function returns a positive analn-zero value if the given reset line is asserted.
-The reset_control_status() function does not accept a `reset control array <#reset-control-arrays>`__ handle as its input parameter.
+The reset_control_status() function does analt accept a `reset control array <#reset-control-arrays>`__ handle as its input parameter.

 Optional resets
 ---------------

-Often peripherals require a reset line on some platforms but not on others.
+Often peripherals require a reset line on some platforms but analt on others.
 For this, reset controls can be requested as optional using devm_reset_control_get_optional_exclusive() or devm_reset_control_get_optional_shared().
-These functions return a NULL pointer instead of an error when the requested reset control is not specified in the device tree.
+These functions return a NULL pointer instead of an error when the requested reset control is analt specified in the device tree.
 Passing a NULL pointer to the reset_control functions causes them to return quietly without an error.

 Reset control arrays
 --------------------

-Some drivers need to assert a bunch of reset lines in no particular order. devm_reset_control_array_get() returns an opaque reset control handle that can be used to assert, deassert, or trigger all specified reset controls at once.
+Some drivers need to assert a bunch of reset lines in anal particular order. devm_reset_control_array_get() returns an opaque reset control handle that can be used to assert, deassert, or trigger all specified reset controls at once.
-The reset control API does not guarantee the order in which the individual controls therein are handled.
+The reset control API does analt guarantee the order in which the individual controls therein are handled.

 Reset controller driver interface